-The findings suggest that both prenatal Yoga and the use of a birthing ball can effectively alleviate childbirth pain.
-Prenatal Yoga, through specific movements, addresses various discomforts associated with pregnancy, enhances physical fitness, and reduces stress levels.
-Furthermore, it aids expectant mothers in adapting to the physical changes brought about by pregnancy.
-Similarly, birthing ball exercises. encompassing standing and sitting positions, enhance pelvic mobility and are thought to facilitate labor induction while providing support to the perineum, thereby alleviating labor pain.
+The findings suggest that prenatal yoga and a birthing ball can effectively alleviate childbirth pain.
+Through specific movements, prenatal yoga addresses discomforts associated with pregnancy, enhances physical fitness, and reduces stress levels.
+It aids expectant mothers in adapting to the physical changes brought about by pregnancy.
+Similarly, birthing ball exercises, encompassing standing and sitting positions, enhance pelvic mobility and facilitate labor induction while supporting the perineum, alleviating labor pain.

 Assessing pain effectively is crucial, and the Visual Analogue Scale (VAS) stands out as a highly effective tool for this purpose [38].
 Its advantages include sensitivity, cost-effectiveness, and universality, making it suitable for all patients.
 However, utilizing the VAS instrument requires precision and depends on the patient's comprehension [39].
 To prevent pain from escalating into more severe conditions, it is imperative to measure pain levels accurately and provide timely interventions [38].
-Alternatively, the Numeric Rating Scale (NRS) can be employed for pain management, aiming to alleviate or eliminate the client's pain, albeit with limitations in selecting appropriate descriptors [39].
+Alternatively, the Numeric Rating Scale (NRS) can be employed for pain management to alleviate or eliminate the client's pain, albeit with limitations in selecting appropriate descriptors [39].

 From a social perspective, this research holds promise, particularly for pregnant mothers across diverse communities.
-Utilizing alternative methods such as Yoga and birth ball can offer affordable and accessible options, transcending social and economic barriers.
+Utilizing alternative methods such as yoga and a birth ball can offer affordable and accessible options, transcending social and economic barriers.
 Additionally, showcasing the benefits of these methods can enhance public awareness regarding holistic prenatal care, ultimately improving maternal and infant health outcomes.
 Despite its effectiveness, the VAS may pose challenges, particularly when dealing with unconscious patients, although its sensitivity, reliability, and ease of use remain unparalleled.

-The significance of this article is that two interventions can be used to reduce labor pain.
-However, this study has some limitations, such as no comparison between birthing balls and Yoga in reducing the labor pain intensity, and articles used dominated by quasiexperimental research designs with characteristics of the region of Indonesia.
+This study is significant because two inventions can reduce labor pain.
+However, this study has some limitations, such as no comparison between birthing balls and yoga in reducing labor pain intensity and articles dominated by quasi-experimental research designs with characteristics of the Indonesian region.